jontykaran/deblock-exercise/README.md

 **Deblock - Problem to be solved**

+**My approach and notes:**

+I have created all the supplier adapters and their DTO in an single directory to separate out their implementations.
+All supplier (crazyAir, Toughjet or any new supplier) are injected in the main service layer/port (SearchFlightService) using spring dependency injection (therefore we do not have to update service layer if a new supplier is added, following SOLID principles)

+- Since hexagonal architecture pattern was new to me, I had a look and tried following the same structure, though some of my file structure looks like MVC pattern.
+-

 **Background:**

 DeblockFlights is a flights search solution which aggregates flight results initially from 2 different suppliers (CrazyAir and ToughJet).
 A future iteration (not part of the test) may add more suppliers.